 I learned how to change my life.
 No, I didn't get on "American Idol."
 I didn't get rich.
 I got happy.
 No matter who you are, you wouldn't mind more happiness in your life.
-I wrote, "Change Your Mind and Change Your Life, a simple guide to improve the quality of your life," describing my experience and the outcome.
+I wrote, "Change Your Mind and Change Your Life, a simple guide to improving the quality of your life," describing my experience and the outcome.
 My style of humor comes out in everything I write.
 I even make you laugh at death.

 This is the first thing I wrote with the intention of publishing.
 I found a way to make my life better and I wanted to share it.
 Originally titled, "The Illusion of Reality," my first draft of this book was in 2008.
 Since then I have updated and added to it eighteen times.
-I'm sure there's something in to to offend everyone, but you'll laugh.
+I'm sure there's something in to offend everyone, but you'll laugh.
 Religious, spiritual, agnostic or whatever, I think you'll find this book, enjoyable, entertaining, insightful and well worth the time.
-I'm the author, of course I'm going to think that about all my books, but I speak more to the positive feedback and encouragement I get from others.
+I'm the author, of course, I'm going to think that about all my books, but I speak more to the positive feedback and encouragement I get from others.